zimolzak/psci-resource-proposal/README.md

 ## Introduction/Prepare

-This section provides a brief orientation to the issue of diagnostic safety measurement and its relevance to organizations.
+This section will provide a brief orientation to the issue of diagnostic safety measurement and its relevance to organizations.
 Users are introduced to the potential benefits of adopting strategies described in the toolkit.
 Users are also oriented to the general idea that:

 > VA Medical centers vary in their structure and organization, their
 > patient populations, and their operational goals.
 As such there may be